felixgeorgeault/changeKeyboard42Mac/README.md

 And of course if you log int into another pc, you can put the same commands it will also work !

 ## Credit
 ZaymonFC was the one who made the website.
+Here is his [github link](https://github.com/ZaymonFC).